-- 15 g of glucose in the form of glucose tablets (preferred choice) - 15 mL (1 tablespoon) or 3 packets of table sugar dissolved in water - 175 mL (34 cup) of juice or regular soft drink - 6 LifeSavers® (1 = 2.5 g of carbohydrate) - 15 mL (1 tablespoon) of honey (do not use for children less than 1 year)
+- 15 g of glucose in the form of glucose tablets (preferred choice) - 15 mL (1 tablespoon) or 3 packets of table sugar dissolved in water - 5 cubes of sugar - 150 mL (2/3 cup) of juice or regular soft drink - 6 LifeSavers® (1 = 2.5 g of carbohydrate) - 15 mL (1 tablespoon) of honey (do not use for children less than 1 year)

-Low blood glucose can happen quickly, so it is important to treat it right away.
-If your blood glucose drops very low, you may need help from another person.
+Low blood sugar can happen quickly, so it is important to treat it right away.
+If your blood sugar drops very low, you may need help from another person.

-Causes of hypoglycemia:
+Causes of low blood sugar:

-- More physical activity than usual

-- Not eating on time
+- More physical activity than usual - Not eating on timeDrinking alcohol

-- Eating less than usual

-- Taking too much medication
+- Eating less than usual - Taking too much medication

-- Drinking alcohol